SemanticMediaWiki/SemanticCite/docs/04-scite.md

 }}
 ```

-In the example above, `@article` is parsed as type `article` which can be assigned to a
-[template](03-template-mapping.md) that contains the rules of how text elements are to be
-positioned but please be aware that for the given example no automatic clean-up are done
-for `{...}` or new lines as in `in \n SUSY`.

-### Citation text
+## Citation text

-Content that is directly added to parameter `|citation text=` is stored **as-is** text value with property
-`Citation text` and circumventing any additional processing.
-The property `Citation text` contains the
+The property `Citation text` contains the formatted output of a citation resource
-formatted output of a citation resource used for the [referencelist](05-referencelist.md).
+used for the [referencelist](05-referencelist.md) display and is normally generated
+by a template output but content can also be added directly using the
+`|citation text=` parameter which adds the text value **as-is** without
+additional processing.

+If parameter `|citation text=` is not used then `#scite` is going to try to determine
+an output processor by first looking at the `|template=` parameter and if such
+parameter is no declared then the [template](03-template-mapping.md) assigned to
+the type is used for processing in order to return a formatted text value.

 ```
 {{#scite:Einstein 1956